 Tiger Shark

 One of your biggest concerns when venturing into any ocean might be sharks.
-After all, a plethora of films and media have instilled sometimes unrealistic fears of these beasts.
+After all, a plethora of films and media have sometimes instilled unrealistic fears of these beasts.
 In fact, there have only been 8 confirmed shark attack fatalities on the Hawaiian Islands since 1828.

 Even when looking at shark attacks overall, and not necessarily deaths, one shark attack only occurs on the island on average every 1.59 years.
-So while shark attacks should not be at the top of the list of your concerns, your safety only increases when learning exactly what to look out for in these cases.
+So, while shark attacks should not be at the top of the list of your concerns, your safety only increases when learning exactly what to look out for in these cases.

 The tiger shark is known as one of the most dangerous types of shark in Hawaii’s waters.
 They can grow up to 13 feet long and have tiger-like stripes across their body.
 Typically, sharks do not actually want to eat humans.
 Shark attacks mostly occur when a shark mistakes a human for a turtle or other creature.